-My research interests center on issues of international security governance, regional practices and organizations, social International Relations theory, and interpretive research methodologies and methods.
-I have field work experience at a number of regional IOs, having conducted interviews and archival work at the Organization for American States (Washington, DC), the ASEAN Secretariat (Jakarta, Indonesia), and the African Union Commission (Addis Ababa, Ethiopia).
+I have extensive fieldwork experience at a number of regional organizations, having conducted interviews and archival work at the Organization for American States (Washington, DC), the ASEAN Secretariat (Jakarta, Indonesia), and the African Union Commission (Addis Ababa, Ethiopia).

 I am currently working on three related projects:

-An abridged version of the theory, methodology, and Southeast Asian case is published as Aarie Glas (2017), “Habits of Peace: Long-Term Regional Cooperation in Southeast Asia“ European Journal of International Relations Vol. 23(4): 833–856.
+An abridged version of the theory, methodology, and the Southeast Asian case is published as Aarie Glas (2017), “Habits of Peace: Long-Term Regional Cooperation in Southeast Asia“ European Journal of International Relations 23(4): 833–856.

-A. In the first,”African Union Security Culture in Practice: African Problems and African Solutions” (forthcoming, International Affairs, Accepted May 2018), I examine the particularities of the AU ‘security culture’ to explain the apparent incongruity between the AU norm of African Problems and African Solutions and the organization’s dependence on extra-regional actors.
+A. In the first,”African Union Security Culture in Practice: African Problems and African Solutions” (International Affairs, 2018, 94(5): 1121–1138), I make use of a similar practice-based framework to explore regional security practices at the African Union.
+I explain the apparent incongruity between the AU norm of ‘African Problems and African Solutions’ and the organization’s dependence on extra-regional actors.
 I contend that to understand this central norm, we should conceptualize the AU as a community of practice wherein norms are internalized and practiced in particular ways.
-What appears incongruous to those external to the community is reconciled in and through practice by its members.
+I show that what appears incongruous to those external to the community is reconciled in and through practice by its members.